EnviroDIY/KellerModbus/README.md

 # KellerModbus
 A library to use an Arduino as a master to control and communicate via modbus with the pressure and water level sensors produced by Keller International & [Keller America](https://www.kelleramerica.com).

 This library depends on the [EnviroDIY/SensorModbusMaster](https://github.com/EnviroDIY/SensorModbusMaster) library.
 The [EnviroDIY/ModularSensor](https://github.com/EnviroDIY/ModularSensors) library functions for Keller depend on this library.

-The library has been tested to work with a Keller Acculevel, which is a Keller Series 30, Class 5, Group 20 sensor water level transmitter with a software/firmware version of 5.20-12.28 (i.e. made after the 2012 in the 28th week).
+The library has been tested to work with a Keller Nanolevel and a Keller Acculevel, which is a Keller Series 30, Class 5, Group 20 sensor water level transmitter with a software/firmware version of 5.20-12.28 (i.e. made after the 2012 in the 28th week).
 The library should also work with all Keller sensors of the same Series/Class/Group with the same or a later software version.

 ## <a name="functions"></a>Functions